vendidero/woocommerce-germanized/readme.txt

 Germanized has been approved by Trusted Shops and therefor offers best technical conditions to operate a legally binding WooCommerce Shop in Germany.
 Trusted Shops certifies Shops after selected and weighted criteria and has carefully examined our WooCommerce Plugin.
 Of course Trusted Shops customers may embed their quality seals or further Trusted Shops Products as genuine Seller and Product Reviews by adapting just a few options within Germanized for WooCommerce.

-= Code quality =
-While developing Germanized we have specifically considered clean integration within WooCommerce and WordPress by adapting core functionality.
-Most of the changes are made by using Hooks & Filters so that our plugin is compatible to almost every Theme.

 = Pro: WooCommerce PDF invoices & packing slips =
 As a Pro User of Germanized you may automatically or manually create PDF Invoices and Packing Slips for your orders.
 Adjust your document layout by using the built-in visual document editor.